Project Grants for Artists (including support linked to the corona crisis)

 - Applications can only be submitted by artists who have been working professionally as visual artists for at least three years or have taken a three-year degree with a visual art curriculum at a university of the arts and have worked as professional artists for at least one year since then.

-- Applications cannot be submitted while or before the artist is taking a degree at an institution that provides Bachelor’s and Master’s degrees or at a post-academic institution such as the National Academy (Rijksacademie), BAK, the Ateliers, the Jan van Eyck Academy and Sundaymorning@ekwc.
+- Applications cannot be submitted while taking or with the intention of financing a degree at an institution that provides Bachelor’s and Master’s degrees or at a post-academic institution such as the National Academy (Rijksacademie), BAK, the Ateliers, the Jan van Eyck Academy and Sundaymorning@ekwc.

 - In order to be eligible for a grant, the artist must be artistically active in the visual arts and must be integrated in that capacity into the professional visual art community in the Netherlands.